Putin Accuses Ukraine Of Choosing 'Terror' Over Peace

-Ukraine said Putin was looking for ways to escalate the conflict with Kyiv.
+Kyiv denied the allegations, saying Putin was looking for ways to escalate conflict with Ukraine.

 |Join the GlobalSecurity.org mailing list|